CHILD CUSTODY AND VISITATION

 16. Q. WHEN IS JOINT PHYSICAL CUSTODY NOT ADVISABLE?

 A. Joint physical custody is not advisable where there is a history of domestic violence, drug or alcohol abuse, child abuse or neglect by a parent, or where a parent suffers from a debilitating mental illness.
-Since joint physical custody requires joint decision making and a tremendous amount of cooperation between the parents, joint physical custody is not appropriate where there is a history indicating that the parents are unable to agree on child rearing.
-In addition, joint physical custody is not a good choice where the child involved becomes overanxious or confused when asked to cope with numerous things or has a temperament which makes it difficult for him or her to adapt easily to change.
+Since joint physical custody requires joint decision-making and a tremendous amount of cooperation between the parents, joint physical custody is not appropriate where there is a history indicating that the parents are unable to agree on child rearing.
+In addition, joint physical custody is not a good choice where the child involved becomes overanxious or confused when asked to cope with change.

 17. Q. WHAT EFFECT DOES A SHARED CUSTODY ARRANGEMENT HAVE ON CHILD SUPPORT?